-You're more than welcome to pop into our store, Monday to Friday, 9am-5pm to try on a garment, or alternatively you can check out the size information in the product info tab when you are designing online.
+We always recommend you can check out the size information in the product info tab when you are designing online.

 To get the perfect fit, grab a t-shirt that fits you really well and lay it flat on a table.
 Measuring from armpit to armpit will give you a size to compare with the size guides available on our website.

 Can I bring my own to be printed on?

 If you'd like to BYO, we have screen printing available for suitable designs, and there is a minimum order requirement of 20 items with the exact same design. make sure you place your order under the 'Bring Your Own' product tab in 'Bulk Orders'.

 Once you have created the order, you can send the stock to us with your invoice number as a reference on the stock, so we know what stock belongs to what order, and we can print them for you.